 But WTF is a Ramp???

 Ramps also known as wild leeks grow in wooded areas and have a very short harvest season.
-Prized for their sharp bright fresh flavor the best comparison I can provide is a cross between fresh garlic and a scallion.
+Ramps are known for their sharp bright fresh flavor.
+The best comparison I can provide is a cross between fresh garlic and a scallion.

 Anyway after fighting DC traffic I got home and needed to get a quick dinner on the table.
-I had some chicken breasts that I needed to cook off so I threw together a simple marinade using: smoked paprika, cumin, onion & garlic powder along with real salt and olive oil.
-I fired up the Weber kettle to grill the chicken off and I was struck with a delicious Epiphany…charred Ramp Aioli.
+I had some chicken breasts that I needed to cook off so I threw together a simple marinade.
+I used: smoked paprika, cumin, onion & garlic powder along with real salt and olive oil.
+We fired up the Weber kettle to grill the chicken off and I was struck with a delicious Epiphany.

 Chicken Breasts Are Boring

-Let’s be honest chicken breast on its own can be pretty boring even if it’s cooked perfectly so it needs a sauce to make it just a bit more interesting.
-I grabbed about 12 ramps and rinsed them thoroughly in cold water and peeled off any wilted outer membrane around the bulb then cut the very tip of the bulbs off.
-Next I just threw them over direct heat on the grill for about 5 minutes until the leaves had wilted and the stems were charred up.
-After that I just rough chopped them with a knife before adding them to my food processor along with some grain mustard,mayo and a few other ingredients.
-Once it was blended and smooth I tasted it for seasoning and decided a squeeze of fresh lemon was in order.
+Let’s be honest chicken breast on its own can be pretty boring.
+Even if it’s cooked perfectly so it needs a sauce to make it just a bit more interesting.
+I grabbed about 12 ramps and rinsed them thoroughly in cold water and peeled off any wilted outer membrane around the bulb.
+Next, cut the very tip of the bulbs off.
+After that I just threw them over direct heat on the grill for about 5 minutes until the leaves had wilted and the stems were charred up.
+Finally, I just rough chopped them with a knife before adding them to my food processor along with some grain mustard,mayo and a few other ingredients.
+Once it was blended and smooth I tasted it for seasoning and decided to add a squeeze of fresh lemon.

 I put that S**t on everything

-This charred ramp Aioli will last about 10 days in the fridge and can be used for just about anything from a tangy salad dressing to a dip for crudités but I think it really shines when served with grilled meat and fish.
+This charred ramp Aioli will last about 10 days in the fridge and can be used for just about anything.
 Even though I just used it as a dip for grilled chicken, a few nights later I poached some beautiful gulf shrimp and they were so delicious I have no photographic evidence so you’ll just have to trust me.